zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 To create, update, and maintain an Algolia search index, you’ll need to generate a valid JSON array of all of the content in your Jekyll site.

 ## Implementing Algolia in Jekyll
-To implement algolia search in Jekyll we will use [jekyll-algolia](https://github.com/algolia/jekyll-algolia), a Jekyll plugin maintained by Algolia team, which will help us generate a JSON array and connect with Algolia search
+To implement Algolia search in Jekyll we will use [jekyll-algolia](https://github.com/algolia/jekyll-algolia), a Jekyll plugin maintained by Algolia team, which will help us generate a JSON array and connect with Algolia search

 Lets get started:-
 ### Installation